Jabrils/lcNrD/README.md

                         treatment (default: None)
   -o OUT, --out OUT     this is the file you want the lcNrD file to output as.
                         Default = same name + _LcNrD (default: None)
+  -id INPUT_DELIMITER, --input_delimiter INPUT_DELIMITER
-  -l, --lowercase       add -l to set lowercase to true (default: False) -d, --duplicates      add -d to remove duplicate elements (default: False) -s, --shuffle         add -s to shuffle your list (default: False)
+                        this is the delimiter you want lcNrD to use for the -l, --lowercase       add -l to set lowercase to true (default: False) -d, --duplicates      add -d to remove duplicate elements (default: False) -s, --shuffle         add -s to shuffle your list (default: False)